International English Language Testing System: New Zealand

-Originally, applicants who could not achieve the required score could pay a NZ$20,000 fee instead, which would be fully or partially refunded later if the migrant were able to successfully take the test within a certain period (3 to 12 months) after his or her arrival to the country.
+Originally, applicants who could not achieve the required score could pay a NZ$20,000 fee instead, which would be fully or partially refunded later if the migrant were able to successfully take the test within a certain period (3 to 12 months) after his or her arrival in the country.
 A few years later, the policy was changed: the fee was reduced, and, instead of being potentially refundable, it became treated as a "pre-purchase" of post-arrival ESL tuition.

 Canada

 Citizenship and Immigration Canada (CIC) uses IELTS and/or TEF as evidence of one's ability to communicate in English and/or French.
 The CELPIP (Canadian English Language Proficiency Index Program) test scores are an alternative to IELTS.

-The Canadian Language Benchmarks (CLB) are the national standards used in Canada for describing, measuring and recognizing the English language proficiency of prospective immigrants.
+The Canadian Language Benchmarks (CLB) are the national standards used in Canada for describing, measuring, and recognising the English language proficiency of prospective immigrants.
 The following table shows the IELTS scores needed for each CLB level.